MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/mouseandkeyboard.md

 Sends keys to the application that is currently active

 > [!IMPORTANT]
 > The **Send keys** action may not run successfully if the target application requires elevated privileges, while Power Automate doesn't run with administrator rights.
+You can find more information regarding running Power Automate as administrator in [Run Power Automate with elevated rights](../how-to/run-as-administrator.md).

 ##### Input Parameters
 |Argument|Optional|Accepts|Default Value|Description|